simple-machines/anaml-terraform-registry/modules/anaml-demo-batch-data-generation/README.md

 # anaml-demo-batch-data-generation

+This module
+  - Runs a one-off data initialization **job** creating seed data at the `output_path`
-This module installs a Kubernetes cron job generating testdata on the specfied schedule.
+  - installs a Kubernetes cron job generating new data on the specfied schedule.

 The specified `service_account` will need access to the `input_path` and `output_path` locations.